Lailloken/Lailloken-UI/README.md

 <br>

 ![tree_new](https://user-images.githubusercontent.com/61888437/154804804-330a8914-f626-459e-bbf7-cbf326440bb0.png)<br>
-Long-clicking a prio-list entry in the will show a tree-view schematic and breaks the recipe down.
+Long-clicking a prio-list entry will show a tree-view schematic and breaks the recipe down.
 Use this to have a more detailed view on your progress.
 <br>
 <br>

 ![Untitled 8](https://user-images.githubusercontent.com/61888437/156736481-01f5cd9c-63ff-4ef0-be52-5f55b2d798f0.png)<br>
 Clicking the 'prio-list' label gives you an overview of your surplus in archnemesis mods that are connected to the priority set.
 This also copies the top item on the list into your clipboard, so you can highlight it in the in-game search.
-Additionally, you can set a threshold above which your surplus will be suggested as a burnable recipe or mod; these entries will be highlighted in yellow.
+Additionally, you can set a threshold above which your surplus will be suggested as a burnable recipe or mod (these entries will be highlighted in yellow).
 Use this panel as a last resort to make room in your inventory in case nothing else can be burned.
 <br>
 <br>